 The last issue of WIN magazine was published in Spring 2015.
 WRL will continue to create and distribute news, analysis and resources through our websites and social media outlets.
 We may, in the future, create another periodical publication, digital, paper, or both.

-From 1966 to1983, there was another, earlier WIN magazine put out by Workshop in Nonviolence (WIN), a direct action group in New York City and an affiliate of the Committee for Nonviolent Action and War Resisters League.
+From 1965 or 1966 to 1984, there was another, earlier WIN magazine put out by Workshop in Nonviolence (WIN), a direct action group in New York City and an affiliate of the Committee for Nonviolent Action (CNVA) and War Resisters League.
 While it was not an official publication of WRL, we were closely connected to its publication and distribution.

 For nearly two decades, WIN published articles on a wide range of peace and social justice activism by key activists, academics and cultural workers, and influenced a number of activist movements.